erdos-network/erdos-graph-proofs/CONTRIBUTING.md

 }
 ```

-### 3. Key Concepts
+### Key Concepts

 - **External Type Specification**: Tells Verus about the layout of structs defined in the `erdos-graph` source code.
 - **`crate::module_name`**: Since the source is included at the crate root in `lib.rs`, you access it globally via `crate::`.
 - **Modularity**: Keep `lib.rs` clean.
 It should mostly just be a list of modules.
 All logic goes into `*_specs.rs` files.

-## 🛡️ Guidelines
+## Guidelines

 1.  **Do NOT Modify `erdos-graph` Source**: Avoid adding Verus specific syntax (`verus!`, `requires`, `ensures`) directly into the `erdos-graph/` submodule unless absolutely necessary.
 We want the main project to remain standard Rust.
 2.  **Trust but Verify**: When using `#[verifier::external_body]`, you are telling Verus "Trust me, the code does this".
-Be very careful.
+Be very careful with this.
 Ideally, we want to verify the body, but for `external` code, we often have to assume specs for basic functions to verify higher-level logic.
 3.  **Start Small**: Pick small, pure functions or simple structs to verify first before tackling complex async logic.

 ## 🔧 Running Verus